anujdeshpande/marvell-iot.github.io/docs/alexa/Readme.md

 ## Advanced

 - In the above setup we have done a few things from a development point of view that we will have to modify to make this Alexa Skill publishable.
-As we have hard coded the AWS IoT thing credentials, we won't be able to publish this skill.
+As we have hard coded the AWS IoT thing credentials of only one particular thing, we won't be able to publish this skill.
 This will only be usable by the developer and hobbyists, from their Amazon account.

 - When the Lambda function is triggered, it receives a payload.
-In our function, we have simply used the intent field from this received data.
+In our function, we have simply used the name and namespace fields from this received data.
 For example, we have called our handler functions for discovering devices, if a `DiscoverAppliancesRequest` intent was received.
 But the payload that is received has a few other fields which are useful to us.

-- As we have setup OAuth, with Amazon as a provider, we get a `clientID` from the particular provider.
+- As we have setup OAuth, with Amazon as a provider, we get a `accessToken` from the particular provider.
 Note that this does not have to be Amazon.
 It can be any of the other providers like Google, Facebook, Twitter or even your own custom OAuth service.
-This `cliendID` is passed to us along with the type of intent and should be used to identify the devices the particular user owns.
+This `accessToken` is passed to us along with the type of intent and should be used to identify the devices the particular user owns.
+The Lambda code shared above does not have this lookup, and the developer will have to write code to handle that.